Yeswanthreddy25/Content-Recommendation-System/Content-Recommendation-system_project/README.md

 # 🎵 Emoji Music Recommendation System

-A full-stack Python web application that recommends music based on emoji emotions using Machine Learning and the Spotify API.
+A full-stack Python web application that recommends music based on emoji emotions using Machine Learning and API's.

 ## Features
 - **Emoji Selector**: Click an emoji (😊, 😢, 🔥, etc.) to get songs matching that mood.